-Students are expected to own and read the coursepack; it is inexpensive, very helpful, and brief.
-Students are expected to solve all of the problems in the text (hints can be found in the back).
+Students are expected to own and read the coursepack; it is inexpensive, clearly written, and brief.
+Students are expected to solve all the problems in the text (answers can be checked in the back).
 Homework is not collected, and is generally not discussed in class due to time constraints - please bring homework questions to office hours, or ask via email.